Waris Shah: Tomb

-The tomb or mausoleum of Waris Shah is near Sheikhupura, Punjab, Pakistan in Jandiala Sher Khan town.
+The tomb or mausoleum of Waris Shah is in Jandiala Sher Khan town near Sheikhupura in Punjab, Pakistan.
 His urs (death anniversary) is held and celebrated there every year.

 Legacy

-The renowned Punjabi writer and poet Amrita Pritam is best remembered for her famous work Ajj Aakhaan Waris Shah Nu (lit: "Today I Invoke Waris Shah") about the horrors of the partition of the Punjab during the Partition of India.
+The renowned Punjabi writer and poet Amrita Pritam is best remembered for her famous work Ajj Aakhaan Waris Shah Nu (lit.
+"Today I Invoke Waris Shah") about the horrors of the partition of the Punjab during the Partition of India.